-Over a five year period, beginning in 1924, Buick continually updated its styling for its vehicles.
-In 1925 and 1926, Buick ceased production of the four-cylinder models and focused on their Standard and Master models featuring six-cylinder engines.
+In 1925 and 1926, Buick ceased production of the four-cylinder models and focused on its Standard and Master models featuring six-cylinder engines.